 1. Age at time of consent 6-70 years 2.
 Subjects aged < 18 years must be living with parent/legal guardian 3.
 Diagnosed with type 1 diabetes for at least 6 months.
 Diagnosis is based on investigator's clinical judgment 4.
 Deemed appropriate for pump therapy per investigators assessment taking into account previous history of severe hypoglycemic and hyperglycemic events, and other comorbidities 5.
 Investigator has confidence that the subject can successfully operate all study devices and is capable of adhering to the protocol 6.
-Willing to use only Humalog, Novolog, Admelog or Apidra during the study 7.
-Must be willing to set target glucose between 130-150 mg/dL each for approximately 72-hours on predefined days during the hybrid closed-loop phase 8.
-Must be willing to extend their participation into the pivotal study if they continue to meet the protocol criteria 9.
-Willing to wear the system continuously throughout the study 10.
-A1C <10% at screening visit 11.
-Must be willing to use the Dexcom App on the Omnipod Horizon PDM as the sole source of Dexcom data (with the exception of the Dexcom Follow App) during the hybrid closed-loop phase 12.
-Subjects scoring $\geq 4$ on the Clarke Questionnaire must agree to have an overnight companion, defined as someone who resides in the same home or building as the study subject and who can be available overnight 13.
-Able to read and speak English fluently 14.
-Subject must be in an AT&T covered area 15.
+Willing to use only the following types of insulin during the study: Humalog, Novolog, Admelog or Apidra during the study 7.
+Must be willing to travel to and participate in meal and exercise challenges during 5-days of the hybrid closed-loop phase 8.
+Willing to wear the system continuously throughout the study 9.
+A1C <10% at screening visit 10.
+Must be willing to use the Dexcom App on the Omnipod HorizonTM PDM as the sole source of Dexcom data (with the exception of the Dexcom Follow App) during the hybrid closed-loop phase 11.
+Subjects scoring ≥ 4 on the Clarke Questionnaire must agree to have an overnight companion, defined as someone who resides in the same home or building as the study subject and who can be available overnight 12.
+Able to read and speak English fluently 13.
 Willing and able to sign the Informed Consent Form (ICF) and/or has a parent/guardian willing and able to sign the ICF.
-Assent will be obtained from subjects aged < 18 years per State requirements.
+Assent will be obtained from pediatric and adolescent subjects aged < 18 years per State requirements.